-- 3. Initiate Lock down or Safety Precaution to prevent anyone from entering or exiting the building. - 4.
-Contact the family - 5.
-Contact I.S. to request permission to review surveillance footage - 6.
-Notify the Office of Head Start - 7.
-Notify the State of Oregon Office of Childcare - 8.
+- 4. Initiate Lock down or Safety Precaution to prevent anyone from entering or exiting the building. - 5.
+Contact the family - 6.
+Contact I.S. to request permission to review surveillance footage - 7.
+Notify the Office of Head Start - 8.
 Act as the main point of contact for authorities